Chester Cathedral: Quire

 The most famous feature of the quire is the set of choir stalls, dating from about 1380, and described above.
 The lectern, in the form of a wooden eagle, symbol of John the Evangelist, dates from the first half of the 17th century.
 The candlesticks also date from the 17th century and are by Censore of Bologna who died in 1662.

 With these exceptions, most of the decoration and the fittings of the quire date from the 19th century and are in keeping with the Gothic Revival promoted by the Oxford Movement and Augustus Welby Pugin.
 The restored vault of the quire is typical of the period, having been designed by Scott and decorated and gilded by Clayton and Bell.

 The quire is entered through a screen designed by George Gilbert Scott, with gates made by Skidmore.
 The rood was designed by Scott, and was made by F. Stuflesser.
 The bishop's throne or "cathedra" was designed by Scott to complement the choir stalls.
 It was constructed by Farmer and Brindley in 1876.
 The reredos and the floor mosaic date from 1876, and were designed by J. R. Clayton.
 The east window has tracery of an elegant Decorated Gothic design which is filled with stained glass of 1884 by Heaton, Butler and Bayne.

 Lady Chapel

 The 13th-century Lady Chapel contains the stone shrine of Saint Werburgh which dates from the 14th century and which used to contain her relics.
 The shrine, of similar red sandstone as the cathedral, has a base pierced with deep niches.
 The upper part takes the form of a miniature chapel containing statuettes.
 During the Dissolution of the Monasteries it was dismantled.
 Some of the parts were found during the 1873 restoration of the cathedral and the shrine was reassembled in 1888 by Blomfield.
 A carving of St Werburgh by Joseph Pyrz was added in 1993.
 Also in the chapel are a sedilia and a piscina.
 The stained glass of 1859, is by William Wailes.
 The chapel contains a monument to Archdeacon Francis Wrangham, made by Hardman & Co. and dating from 1846.
-In 1555, George Marsh, Martyr stood trial here accused of heresy.
+In 1555, George Marsh, Protestant martyr stood trial here accused of heresy.